JasonMPE/Calculator----AngularJs/README.md

 	1. Implement the operation of multiple operands

-	2. Add more operator to do more complicated arithmatic
+	2. Add more operators to do more complicated arithmatic